ML-Dev-Hub/csv_trans/README.md

 ## Universal Translator for csv files

 This open-source translation tool provides accurate and efficient translations for CSV files across multiple languages.
-It can handle almost all value types, even for large files, saving you time and effort.
+It can handle almost all value types, even for large files, saving your time and effort.
 Say goodbye to manual translations and achieve professional and high-quality translations for your CSV files effortlessly with our Universal Translator.
 The tool is easy to use and customizable to your specific translation needs.

 ## Setup